 colored duck tape

 Cut off the top and one side of the milk carton leaving about 1/2″ at the bottom so the carton doesn’t come apart.

 Fold down the flap and tape it to the bottom inside of the carton.

 You’ll need 3 holes in the carton for one of the pencils to go through and another one for the elastic band.
 I measured 1 1/2″ from the top of the carton and 1″ from the sides.
 I marked the place for the holes then used a hole punch to make them.

 Pull the elastic up through the bottom hole.

-Put a toothpick through the elastic on the bottom so it doesn’t go all the way through.
+Put a toothpick through the elastic on the outside bottom of the carton so it doesn’t go all the way through.
 Tape the toothpick in place.